wdi-sg/project-1/README.md

 ### User Story

-The primary goal of the game is to stress fluid memory.
+The primary goal of the game is to stress and improve your fluid intelligence with regular practice.
+Whether or not improvements made in the game are transferable to other areas is debatable.